lnxjedi/gopherbot/DevNotes.md

 * Pipelines can be started by:
   * A message or command matching a plugin
   * A scheduled job running
-  * A job being triggered manually with the `run job...` builtin
+  * A job being triggered manually with the `run job...` builtin (subject to security checks)
-* A plugin can have a NextPlugin (with arguments), or a NextJob (with parameters), but not both
-* A job can only have a NextJob => Interactive to non-interactive is a one-way trasition
 * The Robot object will carry a pointer to the current plugins and jobs
-* In addition to the pluginID hash, there will be a new hash (maybe part of the same struct) that tracks the runID, a monotonically incrementing int that starts with a random int and is OK with rollovers
+* In addition to the pluginID hash, there will be runID, a monotonically incrementing int that starts with a random int and is OK with rollovers
+  * runIDs will be initilized and stored in RAM only
   * The Robot will carry a copy of the runID
   * The runID will be passed to plugins and returned in method calls to identify the Robot struct
   * A global hash indexed by pluginID and runID will be set before the first job/plugin in a pipeline is run
   * The global hash will be used to get the Robot object for the pipeline in http method calls
   * The Robot needs a mutex to protect it, since admin commands can read from the Robot while a pipeline is running
+* The Robot will also get a historyIndex:
+  * The historyIndex is only needed when the
 * If the job/plugin configures a Next*, it will be set in the Robot
 * SetNextJob|Plugin(...) can change the Next*
-  * SetNext* will replace CallPlugin
+  * AddTask(...) will replace CallPlugin

 ### Security